 Each centre provides a full range of activities and support services:

 - youth activities such as sports, arts, multimedia and homework

 - the chance to get involved in the community

-- accredited programmes such as Arts Awards or Duke of Edinburgh's Award
+- accredited programmes such as art awards or the Duke of Edinburgh’s Award

 - employment and training advice